krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### Which of these options maintains a scaled-down infrastructure in another region and requires only scaling after a disaster?

-- Warm Standby maintains a continuously replicated copy of data, and a scaled-down infrastructure is always running for the rest of the components.
-Warm Standby can meet more stringent RTO/RPO in minutes.
-- Backup and Restore only maintains a backup in another region.
+- __Backup and Restore__ only maintains a backup in another region.
 After a disaster, we need to restore the data and bring the entire infrastructure up in the second region, so the RTO/RPO is in hours.
-- Pilot light maintains a continuously replicated copy of the data in another region; however, the rest of the infrastructure needs to be brought up after the disaster.
+- __Pilot light__ maintains a continuously replicated copy of the data in another region; however, the rest of the infrastructure needs to be brought up after the disaster.
 So, the RTO/RPO is in 10s of minutes.
+- __Warm Standby__ maintains a continuously replicated copy of data, and a scaled-down infrastructure is always running for the rest of the components.
+Warm Standby can meet more stringent RTO/RPO in minutes.
-- Multi-site Active/Active is a zero-downtime solution with infrastructure in multiple regions.
+- Multi-site __Active/Active__ is a zero-downtime solution with infrastructure in multiple regions.
 The application request is routed to any of the regions.
 This option can meet real-time RTO/RPO requirements.

 #### You would like to automatically replace instances that are not healthy due to underlying infrastructure or common guest OS related issues.
 In order to do so with AutoScaling, you need to